art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 - If only `test1` is selected, `mySetup, test1` will be executed.
 - If only `test2` is selected, `mySetup, test1 and test2` will be executed.
 - If only `test3` is selected, `mySetup, test1 and test3` will be executed.

-# How Failures and Skipped Tests are Handled

-Logically, if a test fails, all downstream tests can no longer complete.
-Therefor, those down-stream tests should be skipped.
-Here's how chained-test handles this in each test framework:

-- **Mocha:** [Mocha supports dynamically skipping tests with `this.skip()`](https://mochajs.org/#inclusive-tests).
-Chained-test takes advantage of this and skips any test which cannot be completed due to an earlier failure.

-- **Jest:** Unfortunately, as-of November 2020, there is only an [open feature-request for Jest to support dynamically skipped tests](https://github.com/facebook/jest/issues/8604).
-Until Jest adds support, chained-test cannot handle this perfectly.
-Chained-test will skip the dependent tests, but Jest only allows a test to be marked as successful or failed.
-Chained-test takes the least-noise approach.
-The test that actually failed is marked as failed for Jest.
-The remaining, dependent tests are marked as successful. <br><br>Marking untested tests as successful is clearly less than ideal, but it does hit the key requirement of surfacing the actual failure and causing the overall test-suite to fail.
-The alternative option would be to mark all dependent tests as failed, but that creates an excessive amount of noise.
-It is also incorrect to mark untested tests as failed when they may be just fine.

-  > I encourage you to add your support to the feature request if you enjoy using chained-test with Jest, as I do. - SBD

-Note: When a `.softTap*` test fails, dependent tests will still be executed.

 # Developed